davetgerrard/GenomicLayers/README.md

  - pfs   - meaningless
  - GenomicLayers - not taken, sounds like GenomicRanges etc.
  	* Tagline: Simple, sequence-based simulation of epi-genomes.

+Spent some time trying to get install from github working.
+Seems to be a problem with install_github().
+Not picking up dependencies or not loading them?

+	Error in createBindingFactor.DNA_motif("test", patternString = "ACTGGGCTA") :   could not find function "DNAString"

+DNAString() is a function from Biostrings, which is installed on my system, but not getting picked up by install_github()

 __2016-12-09__